dorkitude/dstruct/README.markdown

 Subclassing
 ===========

-You can also subclass DStruct to configure certain behavior.
+You can subclass DStruct to configure its behavior.
+Think of it as a BaseModel for your non-db-backed stuff :)

-You can specify certain attributes as "required", and if your call to the constructor is missing one of them, initialization will raise an Exception of the type `RequiredAttributeMissing`.
+You can specify certain attributes as "required", and if your call to the constructor is missing one of them, initialization will raise an Exception of the type `DStruct.RequiredAttributeMissing`.

 Optionally, you can demand a specific type for each of these attributes.
+If such an attribute is present, but its value is of an invalid type, `__init__` will raise a `DStruct.RequiredAttributeInvalid` Exception.

-Basic Subclass Examples: Required Attribute
+Basic Subclass Examples: RequiredAttribute
 -------------------------------------------

 Declare a subclass with some required attributes:

     class CartesianCoordinate(DStruct):
+        """
-        # Represents a cartesian point.
+        Represents a cartesian point.
-        # You must construct with 'x' and 'y' attibutes!
+        You must construct me with 'x' and 'y' attibutes!
+        """

         x = DStruct.RequiredAttribute()
         y = DStruct.RequiredAttribute()